phpredis/phpredis/README.markdown

 ### zRangeByScore, zRevRangeByScore
 -----
-Returns the elements of the sorted set stored at the specified key which have scores in the range [start,end].
+_**Description**_: Returns the elements of the sorted set stored at the specified key which have scores in the range [start,end].
 Adding a parenthesis before `start` or `end` excludes it from the range. +inf and -inf are also valid limits. zRevRangeByScore returns the same items in reverse order, when the `start` and `end` parameters are swapped.
 ##### *Parameters*
 *key*
 *start*: string